Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Related works

-Some research efforts use closed-loop mechanisms to address network slicing AS challenges \cite{xie2020, 10041293, 10121746}.
-The majority of the current research on slice embedding mainly concentrates on addressing the one-shot optimization problem, which involves optimizing resource allocation based on average and/or static demands.
-The primary goal of SA is to dynamically and real-time allocate resources to VNF instances or network installations in order to meet SA requirements while minimizing resource usage.
+In the context of network slicing, certain research endeavours have employed closed-loop mechanisms to address the associated challenges, such as \cite{nai2022, 10041293}.
+The majority of existing research on network slice embedding has focused on addressing the one-shot optimization problem, which involves optimizing resource allocation based on average and/or static demands.
+However, the latest evolution of the primary objective of SA is to dynamically and in real time allocate resources to across network slices or network installations in order to meet SA requirements while minimizing resource usage.
+Furthermore, a critical limitation in much of the existing literature is a focus on isolated network segments.
+Many proposals address resource management within the Radio Access Network (RAN) or core network (CN) or the transport network (TN) in isolation \cite{thaliath2022predictive, 10121746, vittal2023revamping}.
+This fragmented approach fails to account for the holistic, end-to-end (E2E) performance of a network slice, where performance bottlenecks can arise at any point along the service chain.
+An effective solution must be capable of orchestrating resources across the entire E2E path to guarantee a seamless and consistent user experience.

-In summary of the above analyses, the aforementioned articles highlight some limitations, notably the lack of consideration of network KPIs based on the various QoS requirements of different slices.
-Our study aims to fulfill these limitations and therefore determine an efficient approach to resource allocation while using a forecasting model.
-In particular, it will take into account a wider range of factors, including the data rate of the link, the concept of E2E network slicing and the distinct quality of service of each of the slices.